makrai/notes/dubossarsky20-spectra-cross-ling.md

   * not evaluated in large-scale experiments before
   * correlations were computed on a very small number of language pairs (IS: 8 pairs, GH: 10 pairs)
-  * neither scale well computationally.
-Therefore
+  * neither scale well computationally
-    * the scores are computed only on the sub-matrices spanning the sub-spaces of the most frequent subsets from the full embed (IS: 10k words, GH: 5k words)
+    * => the scores are computed only on the sub-matrices spanning the sub-spaces of the most frequent subsets from the full embed (IS: 10k words, GH: 5k words)
    * we provide full-fledged empirical analyses of the two measures